bring/developer-site/.github/ISSUE_TEMPLATE/bring-developer-site-issue.md

 ---

-NOTE: For API related bugs and questions, use the comments section on the respective API.
+NOTE: For API related issues and questions, use the comments section on the respective APIs.
+For external integration plugins not made or supported by Bring, contact the vendor directly.

 ### Location of issue (url and section)